 I have seen this one in almost every organization I have worked with as a consultant.
 A single person determines that moving to Agile is the company's direction to achieve one goal or another.
 And this is done without buy-in from another member of senior management, which naturally leads to a lack of commitment to the process and more challenges for the Scrum Master.

 Communicate a new style of leadership

 The Scrum Master's role is unique to the Scrum environment and presents a new way of leadership.
 This can be confusing and misleading for some people that don’t understand its real meaning.
 The Scrum Master is not the manager, boss, or owner of the Scrum team.
 Instead, he is an enabler that allows the team to succeed at what they do.

 One critical aspect of a great Scrum Master is to help the team succeed.
 As the team becomes self-organized, the perceived value of the Scrum Master diminishes.
 This can be problematic for the Scrum Master if he works in an environment that praises its employees based on individual goal accomplishments.

 Lack of collaboration with the Product Owner

-As part of his day-to-day activities, the Scrum Master needs to ensure that there is a productive collaboration between the relevant stakeholders.
+As part of his day-to-day activities, the Scrum Master needs to ensure a productive collaboration between the relevant stakeholders.
 This is especially important between the team and the Product Owner.
-This can become increasingly challenging when the Product Owner (PO) is not responsive to the team’s questions, or when the PO makes decisions without consulting the team.
+This can become increasingly challenging when the Product Owner (PO) is not responsive to the team’s questions or when the PO makes decisions without consulting the team.